2 Min Read

-The auction received 2.8 times more bids than needed to
+The auction received 2.8 times more bids than needed to complete the auction.

 The NTMA will hold its next bond auction on May 8.

-has been copied by Portugal which hopes to follow Ireland out of
+Ireland has been raising debt periodically for over two years through debt swaps and syndicated issues, a strategy that has been copied by Portugal which hopes to follow Ireland out of its bailout next month.